Created in 2014. Launched in 2015.

 In NEM there are two kinds of users.
 Either with importance or without it.
 By default the user does not have the importance.
 In order to be eligible for importance calculation, the user needs to have at least 10.000 XEM in their balance.
 The importance is then calculated based on two factors.
 Firstly XEM amount is taken into account.
 Secondly a number of transactions within the last month is considered.
 So not only account balance is crucial by the importance calculation, but also the amount of transactions.
 It ensures fairness.

 Harvesting is the process of generating blocks and earning the transaction fees in that block as a reward.
 POI determines who generates a new block.
 To be able to harvest, the account needs to have importance.
 If that is the case, then every 1440 blocks 1/10th of the unvested balance is moved to the vested part.
 Note that harvesting does not create new XEM coins.
-Harvesting revenue is approximately 1% per year (depends on amount of transactions).
-Read also paragraph related to wallet to understand the difference between local and delegated harvesting.
+Harvesting revenue is approximately 1% per year (depends on the amount of transactions).
+Also read the paragraph related to the wallet to understand the difference between local and delegated harvesting.

 When the account achieves the importance, then it can become a super-node.
 There are 2 advantages of being a super-node.
-Besides the possibility of harvesting super-node might take part in voting and thus influence further NEM development.
+Besides the possibility of harvesting, a super-node can take part in voting and thus influence the further development.

-Note that POI and harvesting explanation is simplified.
-To fully understand how POI works I advise you to read NEM tech reference.
+Note that the POI and the harvesting explanation is simplified.
+To fully understand how POI works I advise you to read the NEM tech reference.

 NEM in real business

-NEM blockchain is used in Mijin.
-Mijin is successful commercial blockchain used by financial institutions and private companies in Japan.
+The NEM blockchain is used in Mijin.
+Mijin is a successful commercial blockchain used by financial institutions and private companies in Japan.

-The NEM team is formed mainly from Japanese developers.
+The NEM team is formed mainly out of Japanese developers.
 There is about 15+ developers working on NEM.
-Judging by pull requests on github it seems the project is live.
+Judging by the pull requests on github it seems the project is live.
 The development team can be reached via Telegram.
 Beside that there is the NEM forum, dedicated to development on the NEM platform.
-The development team is not mentioned on official pages.
+The development team is not mentioned on the official pages.

 The NEM.io Foundation stands behind NEM.
-The foundation’s purpose is to introduce, educate and promote NEM blockchain technology internationally.
-It claims official web.
-There is no mention about funding.
-However list of founding board, council and founding members is available including names and position.
+The foundation’s purpose is to introduce, educate and promote the NEM blockchain technology internationally.
+It claims the official web.
+There is no mention of any funding.
+However a list of the founding board, council and founding members is available including names and positions.

-On the Investor page there is just technical material and no mention about investors.
+On the Investor page there is only technical material and no mention about investors.

 NEM has a really huge potential and it is already used in real business.
 It has stepped in the financial and ICO business already.
 Competitors of NEM are FACTOM, Ripple and DASH (similar node systems for governance).
 NEM is worth to keep an eye on.

 It might be surprising that NEM does not have a road map.
 There is no mention on the official web site.
-There are some NEM road maps available for example at NEM‘s facebook, but it is not up to date.
+There are some NEM road maps available for example on NEM‘s facebook, but it is not up to date.
 It looks more like a timeline and it covers only the years 2014 and 2015.
-It might be a case that Catapult‘s white paper and other technical doc is considered as a road map.
+It might be a case that Catapult‘s white paper and other technical documents are considered a road map.